Montessori Mom

 Box Maracas

-Experiment to make different sounding ones.
+Experiment to make different sounding ones!

 Box Lyre

 String different rubber bands from the short ends.
 You can move the rubber bands to make different blends of sound.
 Decorate your box.
-Have fun strumming and picking at the strings.
+Have fun strumming and picking at the strings!

 Cymbals

-Using a thick pencil, poke 2 holes near the center of the bottom of the pie tin about 2 inches apart.
+Put the pie tins bottom-up on a table.
+Using a thick pencil, poke 2 holes near the center of the bottom of each pie tin, about 2 inches apart.

 Let your child decorate the outside with stickers.